Leafuke/MineBackup/README.md

 - **High-Compression**: Use 7-Zip to compress your archive and save storage space on your computer.
 - **Intelligent**: You can save space by backing up only the changes. (v1.3.0-)
 - **Backup Path**: Set a custom path for your backups according to your storage preferences.
 - **Multilanguage**: We have supported two languages by now, but they can be more with your help!
-(NOT accessible currently in v1.5.0, but in v1.3.0, it is ok.)

 ## ⚙️Installation